agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ### GenerateConfigReport

-The ServiceManagement service includes a function that we can use to compare two service configurations.
+The `ServiceManager` service includes a function that we can use to compare two service configurations.
 By default it compares a configuration with its predecessor.

 ```
 q service-management generate-config-report services/$SERVICE/configs/$CONFIG